High School & Undergraduate

 How to Apply

-Please check this site in December 2014 for information regarding the 2015 internship program.
+Please check this site in January for information regarding application to the 2015 internship program.

 At that time, required application components will include:

 - Copy of transcript or report card from most current school and year

 - List of three references; one of these must be for a science or mathematics teacher/professor

 Application to the internship program is open to students who:

 - Are currently enrolled, at the time of application, as a high school junior or senior OR as a sophomore or junior in an accredited college or university located in the continental United States

 - Are academically outstanding (at least a 3.5 GPA)